ISSArt-LLC/ISSArt-LLC.github.io/posts/2018-10-12-practical-guide-for-making-tests-execution-result-reports-more-comprehensible.md

 In particular:

-- If you use *JUnit* ExternalResource method, mark ‘before’ and ‘after’ methods;
+- If you use *JUnit* ExternalResource method, mark 'before' and 'after' methods;
 - If you mark *JUnit* method with annotation @Before or @After, mark it with the annotation @Step;
 - In the current version *Allure* for *JUnit* static methods marked as @BeforeClass and @AfterClass and their analogues in ExternalResource used as @ClassRule are not displayed in the report.